 Founder Ginny Simmons has been a leader in public policy advocacy strategy, with a focus on digital implementation, for nearly 15 years.
 She has provided strategic guidance to more than 50 state and national organizations while Vice President leading digital strategy for the global PR firm FitzGibbon Media Inc., and as a program officer at the Joyce Foundation.
 She has led in-house digital teams for the ONE Campaign, Mayor Bloomberg’s gun prevention efforts, and the U.S. Department of Energy.
 In 2005, Ginny created the first blog written by a death row inmate, an online innovation that generated national and international media and brought questions of innocence to light in the case.
 The man received a last minute stay of execution.

-Ginny has crafted digital strategies that have generated hundreds of thousands of petition signers; raised hundreds of thousands of dollars online; broken through to national and international media, state legislators, the U.S. Congress, and the White House; and directly contributed to policy and legislative changes at the state and national level.
+Ginny has crafted digital strategies that have generated hundreds of thousands of petition signers; raised hundreds of thousands of dollars online; broken through to national and international media, state legislators, the U.S. Congress, and the White House; and directly contributed to policy changes at the state, national, and international level.

 What is an aglet?